genutne/From-Interdependent-Networks-to-Two-Interaction-Physical-Systems/README.md

 # From-Interdependent-Networks-to-Two-Interaction-Physical-Systems

-The folder "MATLAB code" contains the code needed to track the resistance changes over time of a network with constant temperature and different currents (one_network_SC_temperature.m), and with constant current and different temperatures (one_network_SC_current.m).
+This folder contains the code needed to track the resistance changes over time of a network with constant temperature and different currents (one_network_SC_temperature.m), and with constant current and different temperatures (one_network_SC_current.m).
 This allows us to observe an abrupt transition when the system reaches a steady state and to capture the plateau behavior during the transition.
 In the absence of a Matlab license, one can use Octave as a compatible program to run the code.
 The main codes are in the files "one_network_SC_temperature/current.m".

 The simulation process and function follow these steps: